This post may contain affiliate links. Find more info in my disclaimer.

 The name Lepetane is derived from the word 'lepote' meaning beauties.
 Centuries ago, swashbuckling Bay of Kotor sailors would return home to the bay and their families, passing Lepetane on their way.
 They'd drop their 'beauties', their mistresses, off here and carry on to their homes.
 Hence the name Lepetane.

 If you're staying in Kotor, or anywhere in between Herceg Novi and Kotor (like Perast), you should drive around the bay.
-It'll be faster.
+It will be faster.

 There are 6 ferries running 24 hours a day throughout the summer months.
 The ferries depart as soon because they're full around the clock.
 You don't have to wait more than 15 minutes for a ferry to fill up, even if you're the first one on it.